cs-chan/Exclusively-Dark-Image-Dataset/README.md

 ```

 ## Feedback
-Suggestions and opinions of this dataset (both positive and negative) are greatly welcome.
-Please contact the authors by sending email to
+Suggestions and opinions on this dataset (both positive and negative) are greatly welcomed.
+Please contact the authors by sending an email to
 `lexloh2009 at hotmail.com`or `cs.chan at um.edu.my`.

 ## License and Copyright